 Click in here, and enter your fresh desktop.
-From the desktop, right click the Start menu in the bottom-right hand corner, and select “Computer Management”.
+From the desktop, right click the Start menu in the bottom-left hand corner, and select “Computer Management”.

 Navigate to “Local Users and Groups”, scroll down to the affected account, and right-click.
 Choose the “Set Password” option, and choose a new set of credentials to regain access to your locked account!

 It should be noted that this method will only work to fully recover accounts that are designated to sign on locally.
 If you need to get your Microsoft Live account password back, you’ll have to retrieve it through the online forms mentioned above.